bcgov/nr-objectstore-rotate/README.md

 The environment variable `CRON_COMPRESS` is used to schedule the compression of the rotated files.
 The each file is compressed into a 'tgz' archive.

 This stage can run frequently with little cost.
+If you wish to skip this stage, set the environment variable `COMPRESS_SKIP` to be true.

 ### Stage 3 - Backup log file